 In a new work published today (September 16, 2019) in the journal Nature Communications, Zadok and co-workers carry over this principle to silicon-photonic circuits.

 “There are several difficulties with introducing acoustic waves to silicon chips,” says doctoral student Dvir Munk, of Bar-Ilan University, who participated in the study.
 “The standard layer structure used for silicon photonics is called silicon on insulator.
 While this structure guides light very effectively, it cannot confine and guide sound waves.
 Instead, acoustic waves just leak away.”
 Due to this difficulty, previous works that combine light and sound waves in silicon do not involve the standard layer structure.
 Alternatively, hybrid integration of additional, nonstandard materials was necessary.

-The concept combines light and sound in standard silicon with no suspension of membranes or use of piezo-electric crystals.
-Acoustic frequencies up to 8 GHz are reached, however the concept is scalable to 100 GHz.
+The concept combines light and sound in standard silicon with no suspension of membranes or the use of piezo-electric crystals.
+Acoustic frequencies up to 8 GHz are reached, however, the concept is scalable to 100 GHz.
 The working principle is applicable to any substrate, not only silicon.
 Applications are presented as well: the concept is used in narrowband filters of input radio-frequency signals.
-The highly selective filters make use of 40 nano-second long delays.
+The highly selective filters make use of 40 nanosecond-long delays.
 “Rather than use five meters of waveguide, we achieve this delay within 150 microns,” says Munk.